 His parents taught him about property investment and the possibilities it holds at a very early age.

-I grew up at Mansfield, which is a suburb next to Mount Gravatt in Brisbane South side.
+I grew up at Mansfield, which is a suburb next to Mount Gravatt in Brisbane Southside.
 I came from a family of six.
-My parents were Middle Eastern and migrated from Jordan and we lived around about if people know it well, Mount Gravatt Capalaba Road, which was a main street which leads all the way from Rochedale up to Mount Gravatt Garden City and all the way up to Sunnybank.
-My parents moved from a normal brick house, a property on that street, four bedder, you know, it would have been about 50 grand back in those days and they ended up buying a three acre block down the road, which they thought were for long term would be a great investment.
+My parents were Middle Eastern and migrated from Jordan and we lived around about if people know it well, Mount Gravatt Capalaba Road, which was the main street that leads all the way from Rochedale up to Mount Gravatt Garden City and all the way up to Sunnybank.
+My parents moved from a normal brick house, a property on that street, four bedder, you know, it would have been about 50 grand back in those days and they ended up buying a three-acre block down the road, which they thought for the long-term would be a great investment.

-So that really got our head around buying and the importance of long term investing and things like that because they ended up selling that three acre block for a good amount of money to a property developer who got an approval to build, I think it was 35 townhouses.
+So that really got our head around buying and the importance of long-term investing and things like that because they ended up selling that three-acre block for a good amount of money to a property developer who got approval to build, I think it was 35 townhouses.

 Looking back on his schooling life, Sukkarieh talks about how fortunate he was to attend the high school that he did.